ARAG SE

 ARAG SE is a European insurance group.
 ARAG stands for Allgemeine Rechtsschutzversicherungs Aktiengesellschaft.
 "SE" stands for "Societas Europaea".
 Its headquarters are located in the ARAG-Tower in Düsseldorf.
-The ARAG Group employs almost 4,700 people worldwide.
-The Group reported total gross premium income of €2.02 billion in 2021.
-ARAG is the largest family-owned German insurance group, with a legal insurance portfolio of 4.7 million policies in the 2021 business year.
-The Group's international legal insurance business accounts for 2.9 million policies alone, making it the largest legal insurer in the world.
-The Group's total insurance business was 12.2 million policies in 2021, 8.4 million of which were outside Germany.
+The ARAG Group employs over 6,100 people worldwide and reported total gross premium income of €2.843 billion in 2024.
+ARAG is the largest family-owned German insurance group and considered to be the largest legal expenses insurer in the world.
+At the end of 2024, ARAG managed 13.8 million policies, 9.6 million of which were outside of Germany.